Trey Harris || Director of Bands

 Scott Allred || Director, Fieldale – Collinsville Middle School

 Mr. Scott Allred has held the position of Director of Bands at Fieldale – Collinsville Middle School since its inception in 2004.
-At Fieldale – Collinsville, he teaches and conducts all three concert bands (grades 6, 7, and 8), an 8th grade percussion ensemble, and maintains a small studio of private students.
-Under Mr. Allred’s direction, the FCMS band has grown from 160 to 230 members strong, making it the largest band program in Henry County.
+At Fieldale – Collinsville, he teaches and conducts all three concert bands (grades 6, 7, and 8), and maintains a small studio of private students.
+Under Mr. Allred’s direction, the FCMS band grew from 160 to 240 members strong, making it the largest band program in Henry County.

-He currently resides in Ridgeway, VA with his wife, Leigh Ann, and their five children, Christian, Olivia, Evan, Bayleigh, and Cameron.
+He currently resides in Collinsville, VA with his five children, Christian, Olivia, Evan, Bayleigh, and Cameron.